SlowMo24/ChangesetMD/README.md

 Partial Replication
 ------------
 For Partial Replication, you manually control everything.
 In such case, the Partial Replication function dont synchronize (read and write) with the ```osm_changeset_state``` table.
 It is up to you to control the Changeset sequences.
 First, you need to consult  [http://planet.osm.org/replication/changesets](http://planet.osm.org/replication/changesets/) to determine the FromSeq and ToSeq of your Partial Replication request.
-For example, FromSeq= and ToSeq= will extract changesets for January 1 2001 (utc time).
+For example, FromSeq=4260811 and ToSeq=4262246 will extract changeset metadatas for January 1 2001 (utc time).
 These two sequences are added to the instructions to specify Partial Replication.

     python changesetmd.py -d <database> [-s <schema>] [-b <bulkrows>]  -r -F --fromseq=4260811 --toseq=4262246